NathanHinthorne/Wave-Function-Collapse-p5js/README.md

       - Cares too much about the direction of previously placed tiles (i.e. a cell might be constrained to a specific tile in a specific direction).
 This could be helpful is some circumstances, but most of the time we simply want to clump similar tiles together.
 NOTE: This should be possible to fix by simply lumping all distant neighbors from all directions into a single map of frequency hints.

   - [ ] To eliminate unfavorable randomess, try passing along `limit` parameters in addition to frequency hints.
 These limits would be decremented each time a cell collapses into the tile.
 This prevents WFC from going hog wild with certain tiles.

+  - [ ] To use a technique that's proven to work for generating natural terrain, try implementing an overlapping model of WFC.

   - [x] Since this version of WFC is geared towards terrain generation, it's probably okay to add some global contraints in addition to the local constraints that already exist between tile variants.
 Therefore, let the user specify a **behavior** for any tile variant they choose (e.g. "floor" and "empty").
 Ensure these categories have global constraints that must be followed.
 For example: